Receivership for StraightPath Venture Partners LLC et al.

 Expand All

-What is the status of the Plan of Distribution?
+What is the status of the Rubrik IPO?

 What is the status of Scopely proceeds and/or why have I not received my distributions from Scopely?

-Although the proceeds of the Scopely buyout have been received by the Receivership, funds and other Receivership Assets may only be used by the Receiver in the manner authorized by the Court.
-The Scopely proceeds will be distributed in accordance with the Plan, if it is approved.
+Although the proceeds of the Scopely Buyout have been received by the Receivership, funds and other Receivership Assets may only be used or distributed by the Receiver in the manner authorized by the Court.
+The Scopely Proceeds will be distributed in accordance with the Plan.

 Is there anything I (as an investor) should be doing at this time?